-We must learn to share justly.
+3. We must learn to share justly.

-I was visiting a church member at Washington Adventist Hospital one morning when a woman came over to my car from where she was sitting.
+I was visiting a church member at the Washington Adventist Hospital in Takoma Park, Maryland one morning when a woman came over to my car from where she was sitting.
 “May I help you?”
 I asked her.

 She handed me a blue-colored prescription and said, “I have AIDS.
 I need money for my medication.”
 I looked at it.
 It seemed legitimate.
 The question to myself at that moment was, Do I give her money?
-I thought briefly and then remembered that Washington Adventist Hospital has a pharmacy on the premises.
+I thought briefly, and then remembered that Washington Adventist Hospital has a pharmacy on the premises.
 So I said to her, “There’s a pharmacy right over there,” and I pointed in that direction.
 “Let’s go over there and I’ll buy your prescription for you.”

 We began walking in the direction of the pharmacy when she turned to me, took the prescription from my hand, and said, “That’s OK,” and walked away from me.
-I went into the hospital to visit my church member and, when I returned to my car, she was sitting in the same place she had been before she approached me earlier, waiting for the next person to approach.
+I went into the hospital to visit my church member, and when I returned to my car, she was sitting in the same place she had been before she approached me earlier, waiting for the next person to approach.

 As you might imagine, I learned a valuable lesson that day: A person’s stated need isn’t always their actual need.